CodingLife1024/blog-content/foul-play.md

 a place where the heart bleeds openly without the bandage of polite phrases.
 When someone swears at me, in anger or pain,
-I feel the sting, yes—
+I feel the sting, yes-
 but I also feel the honesty.
 There is no hiding there, no pretense, just the pure, undiluted truth